 Hanukkah is an eight-day Jewish festival.
 Hanukkah, which is also called the Festival of Lights, is always celebrated near the winter solstice.
 It honors the victory of the Jewish people in a battle with the Syrians more than 2,000 years ago.
-When a Jewish army, led by Judah Maccabee, liberated the Syrian-held Holy Temple in Jerusalem, the victorious Jewish people immediately began to clean the temple, first lighting the holy lamp, the menorah.
+When a Jewish army, led by Judiah Maccabee, liberated the Syrian-held Holy Temple in Jerusalem, the victorious Jewish people immediately began to clean the Temple, first lighting the holy lamp, the menorah.
 The menorah was to burn every night without interruption, but there was only enough oil to fuel the lamp for one day.
-Miraculously, the menorah continued to burn for eight days, the amount of time it took to prepare more oil.
+Miraculously, the menorah continued to burn for eight days.
 Today, people of the Jewish faith commemorate the event by celebrating Hanukkah.
 The modern menorah holds eight candles, plus a raised candle in the center called the Shamash candle.
 On each of the eight days of Hanukkah, candles are lit at sundown.
 Families celebrate Hanukkah with special meals, songs, prayers and gifts.
 Children play with a spinning top called a dreidel.